robert-hh/wm8960/readme.md

 ### set_module(module, True|False)

 Enable or disable a module.
 For the list of module names, look at the table above.
+Note that enabling module_mono_out is different from the mono() method.
+The first enables output 3, while the mono method sends a mono mix to the left and right output.

 ### enable_module(module, True|False)